 Under IFRS the Company is required to review the carrying value of goodwill and intangible assets annually for impairment or more frequently when there are indicators that impairment may have occurred.
 In the Company's second fiscal quarter of 2023, the Company recognized a goodwill impairment charge of \$138,937 on the Etain CGU.
 Any further impairment of goodwill could have a material adverse effect on the Company and its financial condition.
 In addition, investing in and/or acquiring businesses involves numerous risks (see "Risk Factors" in the AIF, including "Risk Factors - Acquisition and Integration Risks" and "Risk Factors - Risks Associated with Investing in or Acquiring United States Cannabis Business").
-The Company's business strategy, including its acquisition strategy, may not be successful and it has written down, and may in the future need to write down, the goodwill recognized in connection with acquisitions.
+The Company's business strategy, including its acquisition strategy, may not be uture need to write down, the goodwill recognized in connection need to write down, nay in the future ı down, and ccessful and it has written ith acquisitions. succes with ac